Collective moderation of hate, toxicity, and extremity in online discussions: Results

-Across all levels of analysis, offering simple opinions (not necessarily supported by facts, but without insults) is most often negatively related to the subsequent probability of hate.
-On the micro-level, as shown in the first row of Fig.~\ref{fig:ardl_results}A, the opinion strategy used in one tweet leads to a lower probability of hate in the subsequent tweet.
-On the meso-level, as shown in the first row of Fig.~\ref{fig:ardl_results}B, the long-run effect of the opinion strategy is reliably negative for hate speech.
-This effect is even more pronounced at times when discourse is otherwise dominated by Reconquista Germanica.
-In some trees, offering opinions can be related to increased hate in the next tweet or two, but beyond that, the effect on the overall subsequent hate within discussion trees is largely negative.
-On the macro-level of discourse, as shown in the first row of Fig.~\ref{fig:ardl_results}C, offering opinions reliably reduces hate speech over different temporal scales.
-The results are similar for other measures of discourse quality (see Extended Data Figs.~\ref{fig:toxicity_single},~\ref{fig:extremity_single}, and~\ref{fig:extremity_of_speakers}).
+Across all levels of analysis, offering simple opinions---not necessarily supported by facts, but without insults---is the most successful strategy for improving the quality of discourse.
+On the micro level, as shown in the first row of Fig.~\ref{fig:ardl_results}A, offering a simple opinion about an individual's tweet leads to a lower probability of hate and toxicity in the next tweet of the same individual.
+While these and other micro-level effects appear small, they are relatively large when compared to the baseline probability of hate speech in this corpus which is around 20\% (see Fig.~S6).
+On the meso level, as shown in the first row of Fig.~\ref{fig:ardl_results}B, the effect of the opinion strategy is again reliably negative for hate and toxicity, as well as for extremity of speech and speakers.
+Some of these effects are even more pronounced at times when discourse is dominated by organized groups Reconquista Germanica and Reconquista Internet, as indicated by the icons denoting interaction effects.
+On the macro level of discourse, as shown in the first row of Fig.~\ref{fig:ardl_results}C, offering opinions again reliably reduces hate, toxicity, and extremity.
+These effects are mostly immediate, showing in the very next tweet or on the same day, and typically not extending to the subsequent tweets or days (see SI Fig.~S19).
+The same holds for the other dimensions of discourse, so in what follows we comment only on their direct, immediate effects.
+Results for all lags can be seen in SI Figs. S19 and S20, and in Tabs.
+S13 and S14.